pgaskin/kobopatch-patches/src/versions/4.17.13651/patches.md

 - oren64 / Increase size of kepub chapter progress chart - needed to be rewritten
 - geek1011 / Both buttons go next - code has been refactored, but seems it might be simpler
 - oren64 / Increase the view details container size - will need to be rewritten if people are still interested in this patch - jackie_w rewrote this as "Increase book details synopsis area"
+- GeoffR / Custom footer (page number text) - completely different in new reader view, will need a complete rewrite if someone still wants it - jackie_w rewrote this as "Custom header/footer page number text"
+- jackie_w / Dictionary text font-family/font-size/line-height - beta - jackie_w is making some changes and taking it out of beta
+- oren64 / Increase the cover size in library - jackie_w is rewrote and simplified this to use the new kobopatch instructions

 ---